mohitjn19/apache-spark-notebooks/README.md

 # apache-spark-notebooks
-This Repository contains notebooks for apache saprk
+This Repository contains notebooks for apache spark